vacuousgrimoire/vacuousgrimoire.github.io/docs/tables/treasure/potions/label.md

+---
+description: Potions found as treasure have a chance of retaining some meaningful label.
+Depending on the form and nature of the label, characters may or may not be able to interpret its meaning.
+---

 # Interesting Potion Label
 Potions found as treasure have a 2-in-6 chance of retaining some meaningful label.
 Depending on the form and nature of the label, characters may or may not be able to interpret its meaning.